rajnandan1/zodiva/README.md

 ### Important Parameters to be modified

-- __Your Texts__: These are the options that are shown when the user wants to start a session for the first time.
-It comes in handy to know what the user is here for. _(what are the services offered)_.
+- __Your Texts__: These are the options that are shown when a user starts a session for the first time.
+It helps to understand the need of the user. _(what are the services offered)_.
 You can edit the predefined options or add your own.
 To add type down the `text` and give it a `priority value`
 - __Primary Color__: This is the primary color of the SDk.
 Any Color here will change the color of elements like `Navigation Bar` etc.
 - __Secondary Color__: This is the secondary color of the SDk.
 Any Color here will change the color of elements like `Primary Buttons` etc.